hashicorp/terraform/website/source/docs/providers/aws/index.html.markdown

   to prevent you mistakenly using a wrong one (and end up destroying live environment).
   Conflicts with `allowed_account_ids`.

 * `dynamodb_endpoint` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to dynamodb-local.

+* `skip_validate_credentials` - (Optional) Use this to bypass credential validation.
+  This is usefull when only using dynamodb-local without valid credentials.

 In addition to the above parameters, the `AWS_SESSION_TOKEN` environmental variable can be set to set an MFA token.